meonkeys/shb/pelican/website/content/pages/rules.md

 This website does not track you with cookies.

 The server does log your IP address.
-Your IP address will not be associated with your other data above, it is only used for statistics.
+Your IP address will not be associated with your other data above, it is only used for website traffic statistics.

 At any time you may contact [the publisher](https://sunrisedata.io) to request a copy of your data on file and/or request your data be deleted.
 We will grant you the right to be forgotten regardless of where you live.